$736K awarded to 23 Twin Cities female tenants who alleged they were targeted sexually by property manager

 The consent decree also resolves a separate lawsuit brought by Mid-Minnesota Legal Aid on behalf of three of the women.

-If you think you are a victim of sexual harassment by a landlord, or other forms of housing discrimination, contact the Justice Department by submitting a report online or contact the United States Attorney's Office for the District of Minnesota at (612) 664-5600.
+If you think you are a victim of sexual harassment by a landlord, or other forms of housing discrimination, contact the Justice Department by submitting a report online or contact the U.S. Attorney's Office for the District of Minnesota at 612-664-5600.

 Paul Walsh • 612-673-4482